 - DRM-free content: You can easily download any content on JSTOR as full-text PDFs, without restrictive technologies.

 - New tools for research: Enhanced research tools provide new ways to explore and find content.
 Terms sourced from the JSTOR Thesaurus can be used to narrow a search within a subject area.
-Also, try the new Text Analyzer – upload your own text to search for related content.
+Also, try Text Analyzer – upload your own text to search for related content.

 - Usage reporting: Librarians and administrators have access to a robust set of reports that show use of licensed resources and inform budgets and planning.